Code of Conduct

 2.1.3 Fair remuneration

 minimum wage or overtime laws.
-If the legal minimum wage is not sufficient to cover the cost of living, the business partner is obliged to pay a wage.
+If the statutory minimum wage is not sufficient to cover the cost of living, the business partner is

-2.1.4 Fair Working Hours
+2.1.4 Fair working hours

 2.1.5 Freedom of association

-2.1.6 Prohibition of Discrimination
+2.1.6 Prohibition of discrimination

 Discrimination against employees in any form is prohibited.
 This applies, for example, to discrimination based on gender,

-This applies, for example, to discrimination based on gender, race, caste, skin colour, disability, political conviction, origin, religion, age, pregnancy or sexual orientation.
+race, caste, skin colour, disability, political conviction, origin, religion, age, pregnancy or sexual orientation.
 The personal

-The personal dignity, privacy and personal rights of each individual are respected.
+dignity, privacy and personal rights of each individual are respected.

-2.1.7 Health protection; safety at work
+2.1.7 Health protection; safety in the workplace

 In addition, employees are regularly informed and trained on applicable health and safety standards and measures.